 As children we are passionately eager to grow up and obtain autonomy, to be able to cook our own food, drive our own car, and drink our own alcohol… Then when that mythical moment of adulthood does arrive, (often as a sort of foggy vaporous mist in the night) a large part of us often wants to return to being taken care of again.
 Many of our adult friendships become restricting contracts of taking care of aspects of each other which do not want to grow up and take responsibility for what is ours alone to do in life.

 Relationships with other people are always a reflection of our relationship with ourselves.
 How well we get along with those close to us is a measure of how well we enjoy our own company.
 Other people are opportunities to experience ourselves in new ways.
 We attract to us what we expect and feel we deserve.
 How people are treating you is an indication of how you are treating yourself and how you feel you deserve to be treated.
 This statement might make you angry to hear because it points out an error in how we believe the world works.
-Blaming someone for your unhappiness is not stepping into your adult ability to provide yourself with the loyalty and support you need in life.
+Blaming someone for causing your unhappiness is not stepping into your adult responsibility to provide yourself with the loyalty and support you need in life.
 Holding esentment towards others for not behaving how we would like them to only maintains a childhood dependence within ourselves that believes we need an outside authority to give us what we need.
 Adulthood is the ability to be emotionally realistic about what another person can physically and emotionally do for you.
 Childhood does end when the body is fully grown.
 But psychologically it can continue through your life well into old age if a conscious Adulthood Rite of some kind is not initiated by you.
 This rite could occur at any age- 16?
 20?
 30?
 60?
 Power Animal Medicines are not at all concerned with age or time, only realization.